-Ms. Potes, was born in Cali, Colombia and moved to the USA in 1983.
-She began composing music in 1990 when she was 35 years old and has established a career as a composer with a subtle, yet energetic and personal style.
-In her style one notes rich European influences blended with occasional traces of rhythms and melodic gestures inspired by Latin-American traditional music.
+Ms. Potes was born in Cali, Colombia and moved to the USA in 1983.
+She began composing music in 1990 and has established a career as a composer with a subtle, yet energetic and personal style.
+In her music, one notes rich European influences blended with occasional traces of rhythms and melodic gestures inspired by Latin-American traditional music.
 Ms. Potes is the Artistic Director and Founder of the music series Las Américas en Concierto (americasenconcierto.org).

-She holds a DMA in composition from Temple University and studied composition with Matthew Greenbaum, Ursula Mamlok and Maurice Wright.
-Ms. Potes teaches at Mannes College The New School for Music College Preparatory Division.
+She holds a DMA and a M.M. in composition, as well as a B.M. in music theory from Temple University where she studied composition with Matthew Greenbaum, Ursula Mamlok and Maurice Wright.
+Ms. Potes teaches at the College Preparatory Division at Mannes School of Music-The New School, Pratt Institute, and Borough of Manhattan Community College/CUNY.